Psychotherapy Partnership SW1 offers individual therapy,

 I am a Member of the British Association for Counselling and Psychotherapy and am also registered with The United Kingdom Council for Psychotherapy and the United Kingdom Association for Transactional Analysis.

-I am a qualified psychotherapeutic counsellor, working in the NHS and in private practice, offering short and long-term counselling and psychotherapy.
+I am a qualified psychotherapeutic counsellor, working in private practice, offering short and long-term counselling and psychotherapy.
 I work extensively with relationship and work-related issues: anxiety, depression, anger-management and self-doubt.
-In my practice, I combine the principles of relational psychotherapy; redecision therapy - a powerful process that enables us to break old, self-defeating behaviours and beliefs, alongside the no-nonsense approach of Classical Transactional Analysis (TA).
-The founder of TA, Eric Berne, used to say: "Get well first and we'll analyse it later if you still want to."
-I think that probably best sums up my approach to psychotherapy.
+In my practice, I combine the principles of Polyvagal Theory; the Safe and Sound Protocol (SSP); Redecision Therapy and Classical Transactional Analysis - which for me is summed up by the following quote from TA's founder, Eric Berne: "Get well first and we'll analyse it later if you still want to."

-Having lived with undiagnosed ADHD for most of my adult life, I am particularly interested in working with neuro-diversity, especially people who think (or who have been told) they may be on the autistic spectrum.
-I am very familiar with the coping strategies that those of us who are not neuro-typical have to employ to counter the feelings of being different or of being unable to do things that other people seem to be able to do without any effort - and how isolating that can be.
-Anxiety, low self-esteem, depression and problems with relationships are a common consequence of being neuro-diverse in a neuro-typical world.
+Having lived with undiagnosed ADHD for most of my adult life, I am particularly interested in working with neurodiversity, especially people who think (or who have been told) they may be autistic or have ADHD.
+I am very familiar with the coping strategies that those of us who are not neurotypical have to employ to counter the feelings of being different or of being unable to do things that other people seem to be able to do without any effort - and how isolating that can be.
+Anxiety, low self-esteem, depression and problems with relationships are a common consequence of being neurodivergent in a neurotypical world.

-I hold a Post-graduate diploma in Psychotherapeutic Counselling and I am a member of The Metanoia Institute, the Berne Institute and a trainee therapist member of UKCP.
+I hold a Post-graduate diploma in Psychotherapeutic Counselling and I am a certified SSP Provider; I am a member the Berne Institute, UKATA, and a trainee therapist member of UKCP.
 I operate within the Code of Ethics and Professional Practice of each of those organisations.